 When I conceived the predecessor of SkilledUp Life in April 2020, I came up with two concepts.
 Some said I was crazy.
 Some were very angry with me.
 But now I have social proof of them actually working out.

 Am I a genius?
 Hell no!
 It was just stating the bloody obvious!
 Strangely, quite a few people found it unacceptable at the time.
 Those were the early days of Covid-19 outbreak, resulting in a lockdown that most of us experienced for the first time in our lives.
 Society became emotionally charged.
 Some were looking at scapegoats to get their frustrations out.
 And I became one of the victims.

 But now, all of us have learned to cope with Covid-19 and lockdowns are no longer surprises for us.
 They have become a way of life.
 We now need to accept that we may need to live in this environment over the next few years.
 Better to be prepared than getting caught out in surprise – but please, don’t start emptying grocery shops like some of you did in the early days of Covid-19.

 Let’s get back to discussing the concepts.

 Assuming our workweek is 5 days (actually most of us now work 7 days a week just to survive), the new #WorkLifeMix could be 3 days of employment (get paid), 1 day of freelancing (get paid) and 1 day of volunteering (doing work-related activities you like and not getting paid for it, but gaining invaluable experiences and skills which could be deployed in paid work, help you to build your network and improve your mental health).

 Concept 2: Volunteering as a way of Work Life

 Let’s analyse the birth of a tech startup.
 You had an idea, or you have a problem that existing solutions are not solving in the way you want.
 You decide to act on it.
 You start by speaking to your friends, colleagues and family members.
-Some would ignore you, but one or two might decide to work with you.
+Some would ignore you, but one or two might decide to help you.

 Engagement 1 – Initial Team